forestdb/forestdb.org/models/PLU-2019-projects.md

 }
 ~~~~

-cost function is meant to measure the strength needed for utter a word or a sentence physically
+The cost function is meant to measure the strength needed to utter a word or a sentence physically

 ~~~~
 // the cost function: